dimmando/studio/README.md

     - Each card has a picture of an animal with its owner.

-    - Each card has a story from the people who had an experience of using the Animal Shelter.
+    - Each card has a story from the people who had an experience of using the Sugar-Wax Beauty Studio.

     - Each card has a name of the pet's owner.